 Customized heat treatment

-We work closely with our customer in the development and sully of specialised steel alloys.
-We can offer advice on applying the diverse WR-Steel program that is available for demanding applications and we fully understand how alloying and heat treatment steps can boost your productivity and help you to achieve just the right hardening properties.
+With a centuries-old steelmaking heritage and decades spent innovating boron steels, Ovako works closely with customers in the development and supply of specialized steel alloys.
+We offer advice on applying the diverse WR-Steel program that is available for demanding applications and we fully understand how alloying and heat treatment steps can boost productivity and how to achieve just the right hardening properties.

 By choosing the correct WR-Steel, the service life is prolonged, which means fewer parts replacements, greater work efficiency and, ultimately, cost-reductions.
 Rather than just promising that our WR-Steel grades can save money by extending service life, we turned to the independent RISE KIMAB test facility to simulate extreme industrial conditions and see how we measure up against other hardening and pre-hardened steels.

 We made it!
 But we are still not satisfied

 What a journey!
 It took years of hard work to make our steelmaking operations more sustainable.
 In 2022, we went carbon neutral in all operations.
 But we´re still not satisfied - our journey towards steel production without CO2 emissions continues.

 Read more about our path to carbon neutrality